Near miss with track worker at Euxton Junction, Lancashire, 14 March 2024

 The Network Rail team involved in the incident consisted of two staff.
 These were the COSS, who was also the team leader, and a technician.
 At the time of the incident, a third member of the team was not on the lineside, and so was not involved.

 The planned safe system of work (SSOW) had been sent to the COSS as part of a safe work pack (SWP).
-The COSS received this once they had started their shift.
-This was in contravention of clause 4.2.4 ‘Verify the SWP’ in Network Rail standard NR/L2/OHS/019 ‘Safety of people at work on or near the line’, issue 12 June 2023.
-This states that ‘Once the person in charge has reviewed the SWP, they shall verify the SWP at least a shift in advance’.
 This pack contained details of three SSOWs which were to be used as part of the work.
 These included a separated system of work which, at the incident location, would have required the team to keep at least 2 metres between the site of work and the nearest running rail of the adjacent open line.
 The SWP also included one planned line blockage for the Up Fast line, and a second for the Down Fast line to allow other items of work to take place closer to the lines concerned.

 At around 12:00 hrs on the day of the incident, the COSS reported for duty at the Network Rail depot located near Preston station.
-The team received a work order requiring them to conduct two separate items of maintenance work: testing within a LOC, and a track circuit inspection, both of which were in the same area.
+The team received a work order requiring them to conduct two separate items of maintenance work, testing within a LOC, and a track circuit inspection.
+Both items were in the same area.

 The COSS and the other team members are locally based and familiar with the area where the incident took place.
 However, the COSS could not recall previously going to the specified LOC and was unaware of its precise location.
 For this reason, the COSS checked the location of the LOC before leaving the depot.
-However, in doing so, the COSS identified a different LOC with the same identifying number.
-This was located on an adjacent section of the line next to the Down Fast line, whereas the LOC to be worked on was located next to the Up Fast line.
-Based on this, the COSS departed the depot with an incorrect understanding that the LOC on which the work was to be carried out was located next to the Down Fast line.
+However, in doing so, the COSS inadvertently checked the location of a different LOC which was not relevant to the work.
+This was located next to a down line on another section of railway which had a different engineer’s line reference.
+The COSS also had a conversation with a colleague about where the LOC was positioned in relation to the access point.
+Based on these pieces of information, the COSS departed the depot with the incorrect understanding of where the LOC they needed to work on was positioned, including that it was located next to a down line.

 The SWP stated that entry to the railway was planned to be made at an access point called Old School Lane, near the LOC the COSS believed they were to work on.
 On arrival at the access point, the COSS checked the general information board to confirm that they were at the correct location.
 They then checked the LOC nearest the access point and realised that it was not one they were required to work on.
-However, the COSS saw a second LOC, also adjacent to the Up Fast line and a short distance to the north.
-The COSS believed that this second LOC was the correct LOC.
+However, the COSS saw a second LOC a short distance to the north.
+The COSS believed that this second LOC was the one that they were required to work on.

 The COSS decided that the work on this second LOC could be done by two people working under the planned separated safe system of work.
 This information was then briefed to the team, along with the nature of the work.
 No information was given in this briefing concerning the names of the lines at the location, and no mention was made of any arrangements to take line blockages.

 The general information board provided at the Old School Lane access point indicates that the railway line closest to the access point is the Up Fast line.
-However, the COSS remained certain that the LOC they were required to work on was adjacent to the Down Fast line, and that the nearest line to the access point was therefore the Down Fast.
+However, the COSS remained certain that the LOC they were required to work on was adjacent to a down line, and that the nearest line to the access point was therefore the Down Fast.

 The team reached the Oak Avenue access point and re-entered the railway.
 Having reached the second LOC and opened its doors, the team recognised that it contained the wiring for the track circuit that they needed to inspect, which was on the Down Fast line.
 This track circuit inspection required access to the track itself and the decision was made by the COSS to request a line blockage to prevent the passage of trains for the duration of the work.